 South Carolina Sexual Abuse Lawsuits

-Below you will find information on South Carolina’s statute of limitations laws.
+Below you will find South Carolina lawsuits news & updates, as well as additional information on South Carolina’s statute of limitations laws.
 These laws are important because they dictate how long a lawyer handling a South Carolina sexual assault case has to file a claim on behalf of a survivor.
 In addition, we’ve compiled a list of South Carolina’s settlements received by sexual abuse and assault survivors and a list of South Carolina’s ‘credibly’ accused priests released by the dioceses.

 South Carolina Statute of Limitations for Sexual Abuse & Assault

-Criminal Statute of Limitation Laws for South Carolina
+Criminal Statute of Limitations Laws for South Carolina

 In 2002, South Carolina eliminated the SOL for all felony and misdemeanor child sexual abuse offenses.
-Child USA, who has evaluated every state based on their criminal statute of limitation laws, gave South Carolina a Criminal SOL score of 5, on a 1-5 scale, where 5 is the highest.
-A score of 5 is defined as a criminal SOL eliminated for all felonies and misdemeanors.
-South Carolina is one of only 7 states to be given a perfect Criminal SOL score.
+Child USA, who has evaluated every state based on their criminal statute of limitations laws, gave South Carolina a Criminal SOL letter grade of A, on the traditional A-F scale, where A is the best.
+A letter grade of A is defined as a criminal SOL eliminated for all felonies and misdemeanors.
+South Carolina is one of only 9 states to be given a perfect Criminal SOL score.

-Civil Statute of Limitation Laws for South Carolina
+Civil Statute of Limitations Laws for South Carolina

 If you or someone you love was sexually abused or assaulted in South Carolina, contact us now.
-Those sexually abused as a minor may still have a claim against their abuser, no matter how long ago the abuse occurred.
+Those sexually abused as a minor may still have a claim against their abuser, depending upon how long ago the abuse occurred.
 Even if the abuser is deceased, you may still have a claim against the organization responsible.

 Go to our main sexual abuse page to learn more about the process of filing a sexual abuse claim.